Skip to content

 It’s important to note that prevention can also be taught.
 Which means that we all have the opportunity to make a positive difference in people’s lives.
 To turn stigma into opportunity.

 It starts by developing an early warning system to detect problems before they reach the crisis stage.
 And by learning healthy lifestyle behaviors that bring us resilience.
-Then we can withstand—learn from—the issues we face, rather that using substances to feel better or dull the pain.
+Then we can withstand—learn from—the issues we face, rather than using substances to feel better or dull the pain.

 If Only Everyone Knew

 Mike is a successful businessman who is unaware—or in denial—that his drinking has become a problem.
 Susan realizes her use of pills has moved beyond “pain management” into something more, but she doesn’t know what to do about it.
-Andy is 17, and his use of recreational drugs has now taken him down a dark path, and he is scared, ashamed, and alone in his struggle.
+Andy is 17, and his use of recreational drugs has taken him down a dark path, and he is scared, ashamed, and alone in his struggle.

 Wouldn’t it be great if every adult and teenager knew how to detect the early stages of addiction and understood what they can do to prevent it?
+Just think how many lives and families could be improved, and sometimes saved!

 Together, we can move toward safety.
 We can turn addiction from a stigma into an opportunity.